-Clinical and Counselling Psychology forms part of the Applied Master's Programme at the Department of Psychology.
+The Department of Psychology offers two applied programmes: MSocSc in Clinical Psychology and MSocSc in Counselling psychology.
 Educational Psychology is NOT offered at the Department of Psychology and forms part of the Faculty of Education.
 The same applies to Industrial Psychology that is part of the Faculty of Economic and Management Sciences.